Uniform tail asymptotics for Airy kernel determinant solutions to KdV and for the narrow wedge solution to KPZ: Introduction

 uniformly for $x \geq K$ and $0<t \leq t_{0}$.
-This result is more precise and valid for a wider sector of the $(x,t)$-half-plane than \eqref{eq:Qlowertail}. \end{enumerate} \end{remark}
+This result is more precise and valid for a wider sector of the $(x,t)$-half-plane than \eqref{eq:Qlowertail}.
+Up to the coefficient of the logarithmic term in $t$, this expansion was predicted in \cite[equation (50)]{KPZKPDoussal}.
+We thus confirm the result of \cite{KPZKPDoussal} rigorously with uniform error terms, and refine it by computing the logarithmic term. \end{enumerate} \end{remark}

-The starting point of our analysis is a characterization of $\log Q_\sigma(x,t)$ in terms of a Riemann-Hilbert (RH) problem, obtained in \cite{CaClR2020} by relying on the theory of integrable operators developed by Its, Izergin, Korepin, and Slavnov \cite{IIKS}: from \cite[(3.14) and the second equation after (5.3)]{CaClR2020}, we know that
+The starting point of our analysis is a characterization of $\log Q_\sigma(x,t)$ in terms of a Riemann--Hilbert (RH) problem, obtained in \cite{CaClR2020} by relying on the theory of integrable operators developed by Its, Izergin, Korepin, and Slavnov \cite{IIKS}: from \cite[(3.14) and the second equation after (5.3)]{CaClR2020}, we know that

 and that

 where $p(x,t), q(x,t)$, which depend also on $\sigma$, are defined in terms of the unique solution $\Psi(z;x,t)$ to the following RH problem.